[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 associated with the Upper Milford Reformed Congregation, now known as Old

 Zionsville UCC Church.
-Adam Kerchner was affiliated with that congregation.
+Our Adam Kerchner was affiliated with that congregation.

 This old cemetery is in the village of Old Zionsville, Lehigh County, PA.